-Turkeys are available in a wide variety of sizes, from 8 pounds up to 28 pounds, so you can find the size you need to feed just about any size of family.
-Other options from the company include game birds, ostrich, and goose.
+Turkeys are available in a wide variety of sizes, from 8 pounds up to 28 pounds, so you can find the size you need to feed just about any size of the family.
+Other options from the company include game birds like quail, ostrich, and goose.

 We sent our tester a 9-pound bird that came well-packed and still mostly frozen, despite a one-day delay in shipping.
 There were no cooking instructions included, so our tester was on her own for time and temperature, but this wasn’t a problem since turkey recipes abound online, and meat thermometers in the breast and thigh worked well to alert when the bird was done.
 Compared to grocery store birds, our tester found this one much more flavorful.
 Of course, the turkey stock made from the bones and bits was incredibly flavorful as well.

 Size: 8-10, 10-12, 12-14, 14-16, 16-18, 18-20, 20-22, 22-24, 24-26, or 26-28 pounds | Serves: 6-30 people | Shipping: Next Day Air is available, but no Saturday, Sunday or Monday deliveries

 "This is not a standard grocery store turkey, that's for sure.
 The flavor was much deeper—more turkey-like.
 The stock I made from the bones and bits was outstanding." — Donna Currie, Product Tester

 This turducken came to fame thanks to former NFL coach and sportscaster John Madden.
 Dubbed the official food of the 1997 "All-Madden Team," this hefty dish features two layers of sausage stuffing and one layer of cornbread dressing jam-packed inside a chicken inside a duck inside a turkey.
 That may sound like a lot—because it is.
 Weighing in at 16 to 18 pounds, this monster bird can serve 20 to 25 people.